-One of the more difficult aspects of freelancing is figuring out your pricing.
-If you’re just starting, it can be tricky to identify and establish a pricing strategy for your services.
+Working out a pricing strategy can be tough as a freelancer, especially if you’re just starting out.
 It doesn’t always come easily to experienced freelancers either!
 This post explores how to price yourself as a freelancer if you’re negotiating with clients or want to set a framework for future projects.

 Having that framework in place at the start is crucial.
-It’s tempting to throw yourself out there and take any kind of work you can get.
-However, in the long run, that’s much harder to resolve than if you set some pricing guidelines and boundaries right from the get-go.
+When you first start out it’s really easy to put yourself out there and take on whatever kind of work you can get.
+However, that can be hard to backtrack on, so it’s better to set some pricing guidelines and boundaries from the outset.

 How to price yourself as a freelancer